Atlas (BioShock): Reception

 The final boss fight in BioShock is widely regarded as one of the game's weakest aspects.
 PCGamesN ranked it among the worst boss fights in video games, calling it "a terrifically weak way to end a game that really tries to be more than iron sights pointing at irrelevant cannon fodder", and that the encounter undid much of the tension building and atmosphere that came before.
 Edwin Evans-Thirlwell from Eurogamer described the boss battle as "absurd", but also argued that the developer's decision to oblige players to participate in a video game climatic device that is often hackneyed and abused suggested that they are "as much a slave to BioShock's self-negating fable" in obliging players to go through the motions when they are fully aware of their nature as mere gestures.
-Ken Levine acknowledged the generally negative reception to the boss fight in a Tweet via his Twitter account in September 2018.
+Ken Levine (sort of) acknowledged the mixed reception to the boss fight in a Tweet via his Twitter account in September 2018.

 Analysis

 Ryan Lizardi found that BioShock presents a complication of the traditionally accepted view of the 1950s and 60s in the United States.
-Highlighting the fact that theorists who assessed media representations from that era as being overly optimistic and idealistic about its own perceived wholesomeness, Lizardi notes that Bioshock players are presented with an underwater dystopia where the ideologies of the objectivist Andrew Ryan and nihilist Frank Fontaine are counterposed as a subversive examination of that era’s accepted ideologies.
+Highlighting the fact that theorists who assessed media representations from that era as being overly optimistic and idealistic about its own perceived wholesomeness, Lizardi notes that Bioshock players are presented with an underwater dystopia where the ideologies of the objectivist Andrew Ryan and nihilist Frank Fontaine are counterposed as a subversive examination of that era's accepted ideologies.